 Write down how you felt on exam day the first time and where you felt you struggled.
 Even if you felt like you did well, still write down as much as you remember about the exam.
 Then review your notes and see where you can learn and improve.
 For some people, certain areas of the exam give them more trouble than others, like the multiple choice questions or the simulations, while for others the time constraint is the limiting factor.
 Figure out your limits and decide how you’re going to conquer them.
 You should also review your score report to identify some of your weaker areas of comprehension.

 Failed with another course?
-You can save up to $1,100 on Surgent!
+You can save with Surgent!

-6. Prepare for the Physical Attributes of the Exam
+6. Prepare for the physical attributes of the CPA Exam

 The good news is, as you prepare to retake the CPA Exam, you know what it’s going to be like on test day.
 You know what you need to bring to the exam, what the room will look like, how the computer works, how the exam is formatted and where all your resources are within the exam.